mindThomas/Kugle-ROS/README.md

 # Kugle-ROS
-ROS workspace for the Kugle robot including packages for high-level navigation tasks including localization/SLAM with LiDAR, path planning and obstacle avoidance
+ROS workspace for the Kugle robot including the ROS driver interfacing with the embedded hardware and corresponding launch files for other high-level packages such as LiDAR localization using `amcl`, mapping using `gmapping` and navigation using a custom local planner based on a shape-accelerated model predictive controller.

 The repository is structured according to general ROS practices, see e.g. https://github.com/leggedrobotics/ros_best_practices/wiki

-# Install tool
+# Clone and Build
+## Install necessary tools
 ```bash
 sudo apt-get install python-catkin-tools
 sudo apt-get install python-rosdep
 ```

-# Cloning
+## Cloning
 To set up the simulation environment you need to clone the necessary repositories into an existing or new catkin workspace.
 Follow the steps below to set up a new catkin workspace and clone:
 ```bash